patrick-crawford/WEB422-Backup/notes/2019/jquery-review.md

 <tr>
 <td>newDiv.css({"border":"1px solid lightgray", "padding":"10px"});</td>
 <td><strong>.css()</strong> Get the value of a computed style property for the first element in the set of matched elements or set one or more CSS properties for every matched element.</td>
-<td>Sets the "border" and "padding" CSS properties on the "newDiv" element via it's "style" attribute</td>
+<td>Sets the "border" and "padding" CSS properties on the "newDiv" element via its "style" attribute</td>
 </tr>
 <tr>
 <td>newDiv.html("&lt;span&gt;New Div!&lt;/span&gt;");</td>